 Bone marrow aspiration and biopsy are tests to check the function of your bone marrow or to check for the presence of cancer cells.
 Bone marrow aspiration involves using a needle to take a sample of bone marrow fluid from inside the bone.
 Bone marrow biopsy involves using a needle to take a small sample of the bone and marrow.
 These samples are then examined under a microscope.
 This may be done before therapy to assess the condition of the marrow or after treatment to assess the response to treatment.

 What can I expect during the procedure?

 The procedure is done by a physician or nurse practitioner in your hospital room or in the outpatient clinic.
-The area used for a bone marrow aspirati on is the hip or breast bone.
-The area used for the bone marrow biopsy is your hip.
+The area used for a bone marrow aspiration is the hip or breast bone.
+The area used for the bone marrow biopsy is the hip.
 You will be asked to lay on your stomach or side, so the area can be reached easily.
+If both an aspiration and biopsy are to be performed it is likely that your provider will do both on a hip bone.
 Your nurse practitioner or doctor will explain the procedure as it is performed, but these are the steps, so you will know what to expect.